-- TABLES: Novice entrants will have half a 6-8 foot table, Intermediates will have full 6-8 foot tables AS SPACE ALLOWS.
+- TABLES: Novice entrants will have half a 6 foot table, Intermediates will have full 6 foot tables AS SPACE ALLOWS.
 If entries begin to fill up, I will be downgrading Intermediate table space to half tables as needed.
 Please go off the assumption that you will only have half tables until the final week before the show when I will publish the seating chart.
 If you are an Intermediate and you will absolutely need the full table (if you have a barn or other large props for a diorama, or have a lot of Performance props) please let me know.
 Sales models do not count towards needing a full table.
+Aside from this, Intermediate table space will be first come, first served- those who enter early will be the last ones to be downgraded.

 - SALES MODELS: There will be plenty of models for sale!
 The hostess, judges, other entrants, and potentially other Region 10 people may have models available for sale.
-Though it is to be assumed that most models in designated sales areas are able to be picked up for inspection, please always ask to pick up any fragile models (such as resins or chinas) or any model that you are not sure is for sale.
+Though it is to be assumed that most models in designated sales areas are able to be picked up (carefully) for inspection, please always ask to pick up any fragile models (such as resins or chinas) or any model that you are not sure is for sale.

 - QUALIFICATIONS: Models entered into this show are not eligible to win NAN (national show) qualification tickets.
-However, all models placing 1st-3rd who are not in the Fun or Amateur Owner classes will receive TRXC tickets for the Novice/Intermediate Championship (Region X Futurity) in October- Schoharie, NY!
-Tickets are good for the next 4 years of TRXC (2019, 2020, 2021, 2022), and potentially a future Merit Awards program for Novice/Intermediate showers.
-For more information about TRXC, please contact Karen Pajak.
+However, all models placing 1st-3rd who are not in the Fun or Amateur Owner classes will receive TRXC tickets for the Novice/Intermediate Championship (Region X Futurity) that are good for the next 4 years (2025-2028) or can be combined with other tickets won by the same model to earn RX Achievement Awards (please note that this hasn't been updated in a long time, so it only talks about Open level cards, but the concepts should be the same for Nov/Int: https://regionxnation.com/achievement_awards).